 Outside the City, there are swathes of glorious countryside.
 Being located 16 miles northwest of Wakefield in the foothills of the Pennines means there are walks for all ages catering for those who want challenging hikes, to those looking for a tranquil Sunday stroll.

-For the adventurous, some of the walks that Bradford offers includes The Bradford Millennium Way with its 45 mile circular walk through the idyllic countryside, The Dales Way, which reaches a staggering 80 miles, and the Welcome Way which traverses 28 miles of West Yorkshire.
+For the adventurous, some of the walks that Bradford offers includes The Bradford Millennium Way with its 45 mile circular walk through idyllic countryside.
+This includes the Dales Way, which extends a staggering 80 miles, and the Welcome Way which traverses 28 miles of West Yorkshire.

 We pride ourselves on understanding the people who want to foster, supporting and guiding them throughout the process from start to finish.
 We make sure we are always available to offer our assistance or help when needed, because we believe that nurturing a child’s development starts in the home.

 Perhaps you are already with a foster agency, and are looking for more support?
-Or maybe you’re simply looking to learn more?
-Fostering to inspire can help with any of your needs, please get in touch today to start your journey.
+Or maybe you’re simply looking to learn more about fostering children?
+Fostering to inspire can help with any of your needs, so please get in touch today to start your journey.